railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 Management of lots and traceability
 ===================================

-The double-entry management in Open ERP enables you to run very advanced traceability.
+The double-entry management in OpenERP enables you to run very advanced traceability.
 All operations are formalized in terms of stock moves, so it's very simple to search for the cause of any gaps in stock moves.